ChrisMBarr/OpenLyrics-parser/docs/Parser.md

 # Documentation
-There are 5 top level properties on the returned object that contain different groupings of data
+After parsing an object is returned with 5 top level properties on it which contain different groupings of data
 * [`meta`](#meta-object)
 * [`properties`](#properties-object)
 * [`format`](#format-object)